vasumahesh1/Flamenco/README.md

 #### Apply Deltas

 We keep track of the total displacement of each vertex as well as the number of constraints that have affected each vertex.
 We then average these displacements by dividing by the number of constraints affecting each vertex.
-This is essential process in a Jacobi-style solver.
+This is the essential process in a Jacobi-style solver.
 Finally, we resolve all SDF environment collisions here.

 #### Compute Vertex Positions